alexed1/LightningFlowComponents/flow_screen_components/richTextInputFSC/README.md

 2)  Both disallowedSymbols and disallowedWords accept a comma delimited string.
 3)  The default message will say 'Error' and provide the violating word/symbol.
 This will also give validation error if user tries to advance while error is still present.
 4)  To change the message to a warning only, and turn off the associated validation (allowing user to advance the Flow), set warnOnly attribute to true.
+##### Character Counts and Limits:
+1)  Character Count is on by default, but no limit is enforced unless characterLimit is set (Integer)
+2)  Set characterLimit to an integer value to set character limit.
+If warnOnly is not set, then the Flow Next/Finish cannot be used until resolved.

 |Parameter	               |I	 |O	     |Information
 |--------------------------|-----|-------|-------------------------------------------------------------------------------------------------------------------|